Introduction

 What Unique Décor Ideas Can You Create with Leftover Hardwood Flooring?

-- Finishing: After installation, sand rough edges and apply a finish that matches your décor to enhance appearance and protect the wood.
+- Finishing: After installation, sand any rough edges and apply a finish that matches your décor to enhance appearance and protect the wood.

 What Are Some Unique Craft Ideas Using Leftover Hardwood Flooring?